 6.2.4 to the fullest extent possible, promptly delete or erase or procure the deletion or erasing of all copies of the Licensed Software stored or loaded onto any processor.

 6.3 On termination of the Contract, the Supplier shall immediately be discharged from any further performance of the Contract.

 6.4 Termination of the Contract shall not limit or exclude any accrued right or remedy of the Supplier, howsoever arising.

 7.1 The Contract Price shall be the price set out in the Transaction Details, excluding any Value Added Tax, which will be payable by the Buyer in addition at the rate and in the manner prescribed by law.

-7.2 Subject to Clause 7.4, payment of the Contract Price is due in pounds sterling within 7 days of delivery.
+7.2 Subject to Clause 7.4, payment of the Contract Price is due in pounds sterling or such other currency as may be specified in the Transaction Details within 7 days of delivery.

-7.3 The Supplier will submit its invoice for the Licences to the Buyer’s address specified for that purpose in the Transaction Particulars.
+7.3 The Supplier will submit its invoice for the Licences to the Buyer’s address specified for that purpose in the Transaction Details.